 When you are governed by the ego, one thought can quickly lead to many other thoughts, in a sort of chain reaction.
 As a result the direction of attention can shift and take us down blind alleys.
 Conflicting emotions can hijack attention and sends us back and forth in a kind of endless loop, getting us nowhere.

 Shifting from ego to soul is a big part of spiritual growth.
-The pathway involved in this shift from eqo to soul can be referred to as the SQ portal.
-Here we touch on the portal — the 3Q Institute a leader in secular education and training in spiritual intelligence, discusses the SQ portal at length.
+The pathway involved in this shift from ego to soul can be referred to as the SQ portal.
+Here we touch on the concept of the portal.
+The 3Q Institute, a leader in secular education and training in spiritual intelligence, discusses the SQ portal at length.

 While the SQ portal is not identical to what’s thought of as conventional meditation, there are similarities.
 The SQ portal has three essential steps.
 Notice, feel, be.
 These are the three steps that get you from ego to soul.